 Did I mention scoring a month’s stay at this luxury resort is less than your rent in North America or Europe?
 But don’t just take it from me—more than 250 digital nomads have since passed through Umaya Village.
 After all, Belize offers up a wilder take on a Caribbean paradise.
-There’s more than just pristine beaches and fruity cocktails; there’s epic jungle-framed waterfalls, the second largest coral reef in the world, meandering riverscapes, and beckoning adventure as of 5:01 pm at clock-out.
+There are more than just pristine beaches and fruity cocktails; there are epic jungle-framed waterfalls, the second largest coral reef in the world, meandering riverscapes, and beckoning adventure as of 5:01 pm at clock-out.
 But it’s not just a new perspective on balancing personal and professional time—it’s also an opportunity to learn a new skill, form lifelong friendships, and discover an entirely new destination.

 Belize is just two hours from North America, with a 2-to-1 equivalency to the U.S. Dollar and English as the first language.
 At Umaya Village, founders partnered with Umaya Resort owners to build a global community and remove the isolation of working away from home.

 Set in a former hotel between a salt-water lagoon and a pristine beach, Umaya Village has been kitted out with all the toys and tech digital nomads need to work, rest and play.
 Each guest enjoys two-bedroom condos with over 1,000 ft. of living space—each with a bathroom, shared kitchen, lounge, and a private balcony starting at just $62/night.
 The all-important reliable and rapid wifi connection?
 Check.
 On-site workspaces?
 Check.
 But what makes this nomad-centric utopia different from say, working anywhere else in the Caribbean?

 The 430-feet of uninterrupted private beach definitely doesn’t hurt, but the true secret is in its range of community activities, exercise classes, adventure trips, and even professional development sessions.
 And for those craving coworkers, Umaya’s 3,000 sq. ft.
 Clubhouse restaurant doubles as an open plan workspace during the day.
 In essence, it’s being surrounded by curious nomads alike.